ljstaib/news-analyzer/README.md

 - Sentiment analysis
 - Newsfeed ingester (the ability to search up topics and find relevant news articles)
 - Saving articles to a "Read Later" page
+- Database using MongoDB (db.py is not posted publicly)

 ## Demonstration
 - Website hosted at http://3.91.102.109:80 (currently offline)